FamTheMystery/cosycalendar/README.md

 # CosyCalender

-CosyCalender is a simple, ambient-themed calendar web app.
-It features a dynamic background that changes every 5 minutes, a live clock, and a calendar card that updates automatically at midnight.
+CosyCalender is a simple, ambient-themed calendar web app built to run as a webserver.
+It is specifically designed to revitalize old iPads and tablets by turning them into useful side screens with a live clock and dynamic calendar.

 ## Features
 - Ambient mode with random background images from `ambient-images/images.json`